Shreyas-Mishra/Blockchain/pedagogy/README.md

 <a name="IS"></a>
 #### 3. Instructional Strategy
-###### Name of Instructional Strategy  :     <u> Expository and problem based.</u>
+###### Name of Instructional Strategy  :     <u> Expository and Guided enquiry.</u>
-###### Assessment Method: <u>Formative Assessment and Summative Assessment</u>
+###### Assessment Method: <u>Formative Assessment.</u>

-<u> <b>Description: </b> In this experiment you will learn about Block Chain and its relevance in real world: </u>
+<u> <b>Description: </b> In this experiment you will learn about Block Chain: </u>
 <br>
- <div align="justify">•	The main objective to develop this lab is to provide an interactive source of learning for the students.
-The simulation that we provide fulfills our purpose.
+ <div align="justify">•	The main objective to consider this expository approach is that it is an interactive source of learning for the people/user.
 <br>
-•	The learner will be easily able to understand Cryptograph Sciences.<br>
 •	The user will able to understand a relation between user and blocks.<br>
-•	With the help of our virtual lab, students get a chance to learn Block Chain as they are provided with an interactive simulator.
-It is beneficial in understanding the basics of Cryptograph Sciences which simply cannot be understood by self-evaluation.
+•	User can understand the basics of cryptographic sciences which cannot be understood by self-evaluation.<br>
+•   Students will be able to learn about Blockchain concepts.<br>
+•   Students will be able to learn about open ledger.<br>
+•   Students will be able to learn about distributed ledger.<br>
+•   Students will be able to learn about mining process.<br>
 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>